Pietà (Meštrović): Copies

 There are several versions and copies of the work.
 All copies are in different materials, according to the will of Meštrović.
 A plaster copy is found at the Ivan Meštrović Gallery in Split along with bronze castings of the heads of Jesus, Mary, and Mary Magdalene from the sculpture.
-This copy in Split is owned by the Meštrović' heir, who sold it in 2023 for 2.3 million kruna.
+This copy in Split is owned by the Meštrović' heir, who sold it in 2023 for 2.3 million kuna.
 A bronze copy was cast at the Fonderia Artistica Bruni foundry with dimensions of 245 x 132 x 107 cm and was donated on November 21, 1973, to the Collection of Modern and Contemporary Art, Vatican Museums.
 A 1960 plaster model of the statue is found in the sacristy of the Pontifical Croatian College of St. Jerome.

 Analysis

 The work is intended to represents the suffering of all of humanity.
 Meštrović recapitulated his own tragic experience of captivity, as well as the suffering that he, his family and humanity endured in the whirlwind of war.
 In particular, the grief of a mother for her dead son symbolizes the human suffering of World War II.
 All three figures are presented in common lamentation but at the same time also in personal inner grief at contemplating the death of the living God.
 The Pieta, together with his work Job at Syracuse University, is connected to the theme of human suffering that he pondered while in prison and is considered one of his best, if not the best, works in his late career.

 Meštrović used a style of deliberate linear design, with the texture of the marble made rough for clothes while smooth for skin, a technique used for many of his other works.
-The figure of Nicodemus bares the facial figures of Meštrović himself, an example of artistic self-insertion.
+The figure of Nicodemus bears the facial figures of Meštrović himself, an example of artistic self-insertion.
 This technique was used by many artists of the past including Michelangelo, who Meštrović greatly admired.
 The facial figure of his wife Olga are instead found in those of Mary and Magdalene.